bobvoorneveld/Coding-Challenges/CC002-Menger Sponge Fractal/README.md

 - No extra's, implementing 3D was a challenge on its own.

-The original video for this challenge on [youtube](https://www.youtube.com/watch?v=LG8ZK-rRkXo) The original challenge on [github](http://codingtrain.github.io/Rainbow-Code/CodingChallenges/02-mengersponge.html)
+The original video for this challenge on [YouTube](https://www.youtube.com/watch?v=LG8ZK-rRkXo)

+The original challenge on [The Coding Train](http://thecodingtrain.com/CodingChallenges/02-mengersponge.html)